kaisdukes/kaisdukes/README.md

 Hey there! 👋

 I'm [Dr. Kais Dukes](https://github.com/kaisdukes).
 At heart, I'm a mathematician.
-Professionally, I split my time between Engineering Management (CTO-level roles), hands-on software development (full stack: Python/Java/TypeScript), and my favorite activity of all: AI research.
+Professionally, I split my time between engineering management (CTO-level roles), hands-on software development (full stack: Python/Java/TypeScript), and my favorite activity of all: AI research.

 Here are some cool things I've done in the AI and tech worlds that I'm proud of: